How You Can Help

 Refugees come to the United States bringing tremendous talents and gifts, as well as resilience, determination, and hope.
 These gifts and skills build stronger communities through sharing vibrant cultures, increasing diversity, and strengthening local economies.

 Refugees are part of a larger immigrant population that is almost twice as likely to start a business as US-born persons.
-From 2005-2014, refugees resettled to the US contributed $63 billion more in federal taxes than they received in federal assistance.
+The 2024 report The Fiscal Impact of Refugees and Asylees at the Federal, State, and Local Levels from 2005-2019 shows a $124 billion positive fiscal impact of refugees and asylees on the American economy.
 Communities that welcome refugees often experience revitalization and renewal.

 Volunteers and congregations that participate in the refugee welcoming movement find their hearts opened and lives transformed as they get to know their new neighbors and their stories.